Andorra’s skiing nightlife isn’t one of the country’s major selling points, but here in Arinsal things are a little different.

 Arinsal is a ski town first.
 Despite the possibility of great summer activities like exploring the lakes of Andorra or cycling in Andorra, things tend to slow down a bit in Arinsal after the ski hills close.

-El Cabin, Restaurant 360, Hunters and some of the larger pubs will be open during the summer season.
+That said, El Cabin, Restaurant 360, Hunters and some of the larger pubs will be open during the summer season.

-Staying at Sant Moritz
+Booking Your Stay at Sant Moritz

 We are located in the heart of Arinsal.
 Our home in the middle of the village offers convenient access to all of the après ski, dining and entertainment options the Arinsal nightlife has to offer.